aws-samples/amazon-aurora-postgresql-fast-failover-demo/README.md

 	- If you don't have one, please follow [these instructions](https://aws.amazon.com/getting-started/hands-on/get-a-domain/) to create a new one
 	- You can find the Public Hosted Zone ID in the AWS Console under Route53 -> Hosted Zones -> Hosted zone ID
 	- You can find the Public Service FQDN in the AWS Console under Route53 -> Hosted Zones -> Hosted zone name
-- Pick a database username and password you'd like the demo to use for the Aurora Postgres databases it creates
+- Pick a database username and password you'd like the demo to use for the Aurora Postgres databases it creates.
+Please be aware that the password must be longer than 8 characters, and the username can't be a Postgres keyword (like "admin")
 - Pick two AWS regions (example: us-east-1 and us-east-2) where you'll be testing
 - A KMS KEY ARN for each region where you created a VPC for this demo
 	- To create one, in your primary AWS region, go to KMS -> Create Key (ensure you're creating a Customer Managed Key by looking in the top left corner after clicking Create Key)